ethannef/Parking-Sensor-Project/README2.md

 - Deployment markets mentioned: "UAE, Spain, and Panama"
 - Installation: "convenient surface mounting installation"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage of dual-sensor over single-sensor (stated):** "Compared to traditional parking sensor with single sensor, LW009-SM greatly improved the detection accuracy and reduced information loss" — source explicitly positions the dual-sensor design as superior
+- ✅ **Advantage for low-chassis vehicles (stated):** Source specifically addresses "acquiring complementary and optimization to the reverse sensitivity characteristics of chassis with different heights" — the radar fills in where the magnetometer has reduced sensitivity for low vehicles
+- ❌ **Limitation acknowledged (stated):** "Strong magnetic disturbance alarm" is listed as an alert type — acknowledging that strong magnetic environments can interfere with detection

 ---

 ### 7.2 Bosch TPS110 (TTN Device Repository)